FYAbdulla/CDR-SectoralRebound/README.md

 E) Change in Emissions in Delayed Rollout: This Python file generates a bar chart that tracks the difference in sectoral emissions between a 2035 and a 2040 DAC rollout for each of 2035, 2040, 2045, and 2050.
 Lower emissions in the case of a delayed rollout are represented as positive bars, whereas higher emissions in the case of a delayed rollout are represented as negative bars.
 The image file *"Emissions Differential by Rollout Year.png"* is the final product.

-F) The image file *"Percent Change in Sectoral Emissions - CDR Rollout Delay"* is a percentage change version of the absolute change figure presented in (E).
+F) The image file *"Percent Change in Sectoral Emissions - CDR Rollout Delay.png"* is a percentage change version of the absolute change figure presented in (E).
 This figure is published in the paper.

 ### 4. Database Intercomparison